DmitryOlkhovoi/vscode-sketch-programming/README.md

-# Sketch-programming (LLM-Transpiler) - POC (or not just POC, will see)
+# Sketch-programming (LLM-Transpiler) -
+POC (or not just POC, will see)

-POC extention as one of implementation of Sketch programming https://github.com/DmitryOlkhovoi/Sketch-programming
+Extention as one of implementation of Sketch programming https://github.com/DmitryOlkhovoi/Sketch-programming

 VS Code Marketplace - https://marketplace.visualstudio.com/items?itemName=Sketch-programming.sketch-programming-llm-transpiler